Boboli Gardens in Florence

 boboli-gardens-florence

-Discover the beauty of the historical garden included in the UNESCO world heritage
+Discover the beauty of the historical garden and UNESCO World Heritage site.

-It is no accident that the gardens are included in the UNESCO world heritage.
-In fact, the typical Renaissance style of the gardens makes it one of the most visited attractions of the city.
-The luxury of the garden’s architecture is visible in every corner.
+It’s no accident that the gardens are included in the UNESCO World Heritage list.
+Their quintessential Renaissance style makes them one of the most visited attractions in the city.
+The grandeur of the garden’s architecture is evident in every corner.

 INSPIRATION